toulousain79/MySB/README.md

 mount - <mount_dir> -t cifs -o noatime,nodiratime,UNC=//[10.0.0.1|10.0.1.1]/<username>,username=<username>,password=<your_password>
 ```

-NB: I personally use my router Asus RT-N16 (firmware TomatoUSB by Shibby) as OpenVPN client.
+###### NOTE: I personally use my router Asus RT-N16 (firmware TomatoUSB by Shibby) as OpenVPN client.
 From there, I mount the NFS share corresponding to my homedir on the MySB box.
 Then I add my mount point in the DLNA server on my RT-N16.
 Miracle, I can stream my files with my Freebox Revolution!